durufle/zephyr/README.rst

 First of all, start by referring to the zephir documentation.
 See the `Introduction to Zephyr`_ for a high-level overview, and the documentation's `Getting Started Guide`_ to start developing.

-This application has been tested succesfuly with the following Zephy version:

-- 3.7.99
-- 4.1.0

 Issue Tracking
 **************